Detecting the page and text zoom level using JavaScript.

 You can use multiple methods in JavaScript to detect the browser zoom level, depending on the browser and the specific requirements of your application.
 Here are a few approaches to think about.

-Pinch zooming vs. text scaling
+Differentiating pinch zooming and text scaling

 The user can change the font size of the browser either permanently via the browser’s settings or on-the-fly via the keyboard keys CTRL+/- (Windows, Ubuntu) or Command+/- (Mac) and that refers to the text scaling.

-Detect text zoom level
+Determining the text zoom level in a browser

-This method uses window.outerWidth
+This method uses the read-only Window properties window.outerWidth

 and window.innerWidth